John Harper (architect)

 John Harper (1809–1842) was an English architect.

 Life

 Harper was born at Dunkenhalgh Hall, near Blackburn, Lancashire, on 11 November 1809.
 He studied architecture under Benjamin and Philip Wyatt, and when with them prepared the designs for Apsley House, York House, and the Duke of York's Column.

 Harper went into practice as an architect at York.
-When travelling in Italy to studying art, he caught a malarial fever in Rome.
+When travelling in Italy to study art, he caught a malarial fever in Rome.
 While still in a weak state he went on to Naples, where he died on 18 October 1842.
 William Etty, David Roberts and Clarkson Stanfield were among his friends.

 Works

 Harper was employed by the Duke of Devonshire at Bolton Abbey, by Lord Londesborough, and others.
 Some of his best-known works were St Peter's School, York, the Roman Catholic church at Bury, Lancashire, and Elton church in the same town.
+In 1837, Harper was hired by Ann Lister to remodel Shibden Hall shortly before his death.

+Depictions

+Harper was depicted in Gentleman Jack Tv Series Season 2 Episode 7 and 8 by actor Luke Newberry as he begins to remodel Shibden Hall.
+His work and person was described by the characters as "excellent and young at only 26...He is widely regarded as something of a phenomenon.
+They all say he is destined for very great things" (season 2 episode 7).